jonshiach/graphics-labs/_sources/pages/08_Lighting.md

 If you are having difficulty with this check out the source code [Lab08_single_light.cpp](../code/Lab08_Lighting/Lab08_single_light.cpp) and the shaders [vertexShader.vert](../code/Lab08_Lighting/vertexShader.vert) and [fragmentShader.frag](../code/Lab08_Lighting/fragmentShader.frag).

 ## Multiple light sources

-In theory to add multiple light sources to a scene is simply a matter of calculating the ambient, diffuse and specular reflection for each light source and the fragment colour is the sum of all of reflections from all of the light sources.
-We have seen for a single light source we have to define the colour, the position in the world space and the three constant, linear and quadratic attenuation constants.
+In theory to add another light sources to a scene is simply a matter of calculating the ambient, diffuse and specular reflection for the additional light source and then adding them to the fragment colour.
+We have seen for a single light source we have to define the 3 light source colours, the position of the light source in the world space and the 3 attenuation constants.
 Given that we would like to do this for multiple light sources we need data structure for each light source.

 A data structure in C++ and GLSL is defined in the same way using the <a href="https://cplusplus.com/doc/tutorial/structures/" target="_blank">struct</a> declaration.